-Prof. Ernest Forman: D.Sc., The George Washington University, 1975 and MS, John Hopkins University.
+Prof. Ernest Forman: D.Sc.; The George Washington University.
+1975 and MS, John Hopkins University, professor of Decision Sciences.
 Area of Expertise: Decision Making; Resource Allocation and Forecasting Current Research: Executive Decision Making & Project Portfolio Management.

 Peter R. Easley, Esq - The World Bank, Washington DC.
-He is the senior Procurement Officer in the World Bank and a well known authority on Procurement and Contracting management.
+Former Deputy Chief Corporate Procurement & Head of Sourcing and Category Management.
+The World Bank, Washington DC and a well known authority on Procurement and Contracting management.
 He is widely traveled with rich international experience.

 At the end of this module participants will have a good understanding of procurement and contracting and its impact on success of the project.
-The candidates should be able to: • Discuss procurement and contracting processes and principles • Explain and critically evaluate the contract administration issues including contract terms , issue management , cost management, change order management • Understand programs, planning, sourcing and contractual design for diverse acquisitions • Understand the concept of negotiation for contracts and modifications.
+The candidates should be able to: Discuss procurement and contracting processes and principles , Explain and critically evaluate the contract administration issues including contract terms , issue management , cost management, change order management , Understand programs, planning, sourcing and contractual design for diverse acquisition, Understand the concept of negotiation for contracts and modifications.

-Prof. Shivraj Kanungo: Ph.D., The George Washington University, 1993 and MS Southern Illinois University.
+Prof. Shivraj Kanungo: Ph.D.; The George Washington University, 1993 and MS Southern Illinois University, professor of Decision Sciences.
 Area of Expertise: IT Management; Software engineering; IS evaluation.
 Modeling approaches in Supply Chain Management; Optimization of Cost and Service.

-At the end of this module participants will have an understanding of designing and implementing an effective supply chain system.
-The candidates should be able to: • Modeling approaches in supply chain management • Optimization of cost and service • Alternatives available to the manager given the economic situation • Competitive conditions, • Regulatory environment of the several transportation modes • Model location theory and logistics network and planning and design.
+At the end of this module participants will have a good understanding of designing and implementing an effective supply chain system.
+The candidates should be able to: Model approaches in supply chain management, Optimization of cost and service, Alternatives available to the manager given the economic situation, Competitive conditions, Regulatory environment of the several transportation modes, Model location theory and logistics network and planning and design..